Colon PolypsSkip to the navigation

 Over time, some polyps can turn into colorectal cancer.
 It usually takes many years for that to happen.

 What are the symptoms?

-You can have colon polyps and not know it because they usually don't cause symptoms.
-They are usually found during routine screening tests for colon cancer.
+You can have colon polyps and not know it, because they usually don't cause symptoms.
+They are usually found during routine screening tests for colorectal cancer.
 A screening test looks for signs of a disease when there are no symptoms.

 If polyps get large, they can cause symptoms.
 You may have bleeding from your rectum or a change in your bowel habits.
 A change in bowel habits includes diarrhea, constipation, going to the bathroom more often or less often than usual, or a change in the way your stool looks.

 Most polyps are found during tests for colorectal cancer.
 Experts recommend routine colorectal cancer testing for everyone age 50 to 75 who has a normal risk for colorectal cancer.
 Experts also say that people ages 76 to 85 can work with their doctors to decide if screening is a good option.
 And they advise people ages 86 and older that screening is usually not helpful.
 People with a higher risk, such as those with a strong family history of colorectal cancer, may need to be tested sooner.
 The tests for colorectal cancer include stool tests that can be done at home and procedures, such as a colonoscopy, that are done at your doctor's office or clinic.

 What increases your risk of getting colon polyps?

 You are more likely to have colon polyps if: